Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \section{LLM Evaluation}

-To address our remaining research questions (\textit{i.e.}, How well do state-of-the-art LLMs align with individuals’ privacy expectations?; and How do prompting strategies influence state-of-the-art LLMs’ alignment with individuals’ privacy expectations?), we examine (1) how LLMs respond to our developed scenarios and questions, (2) how their responses change when we utilize various prompting strategies, and (3) how the best and worst performing models ``think'' when providing responses.
-Our prompting strategies include default, providing only scenarios and questions for the LLMs to respond to (\textit{i.e.}, zero-shot), providing participant POS scores (\textit{i.e.}, POS prompting), providing participant ratings of sensitivity (\textit{i.e.}, sensitivity prompting), providing participant POS scores and sensitivity ratings (\textit{i.e.}, POS \& sensitivity prompting), and providing POS scores, sensitivity ratings and an example scenario (\textit{i.e.}, few-shot promoting).
-Here we present the details of the models we examine, our prompting procedures, and the results of our subsequent analysis.
+To address our remaining research questions (\textit{i.e.}, \textbf{RQ2} and \textbf{RQ3}), we examine (1) how LLMs respond to our developed scenarios and questions, (2) how their responses change when we utilize various prompting strategies, and (3) how the best-performing model reasons when responding.
+Our prompting strategies include providing only scenarios and questions for the LLMs to respond to (\textit{i.e.}, default or \textit{zero-shot}), providing participant POS scores (\textit{i.e.}, POS prompting), providing participant ratings of sensitivity (\textit{i.e.}, sensitivity prompting), providing participant POS scores and sensitivity ratings (\textit{i.e.}, POS \& sensitivity prompting), and providing POS scores, sensitivity ratings and an example scenario (\textit{i.e.}, few-shot promoting).
+Here, we present the details of the models we examine, our prompting procedures, and the results of our subsequent analysis.